Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 var json = JSON.parse(api_response);

 //first value, normal exchange rate
-//in this case arg1 is the target currrency var d1 = json.rates[arg1].toString();
+//in this case arg1 is the target currency var d1 = json.rates[arg1].toString();
 //BigNumber gets natively injected so it can always be used d1 = to16bytes(BigNumber(toUint256(d1)).toString(16));